Inheritance Litigation - Disinherited from the Will

 - misrepresentation or fraud having been perpetrated on the now deceased will drafter at the time that they redesignated beneficiaries and allocations

-Contact our law firm today to learn how our legal team can help you deal with inheritance disputes and estate litigation.
-Contact our law firm at 403-400-4092 or via email at Chris@NeufeldLegal.com to schedule a confidential initial consultation.
+Contact our law firm today to learn how our legal team can help you deal with inheritance disputes and estate litigation, at 403-400-4092 or via email at Chris@NeufeldLegal.com to schedule a confidential initial consultation.

 What is Administration